Mexico–United States border: Transborder students

-Many schools near the border in America have students that live on the Mexican side of the border.
-These students are "transborder students", as they live in Mexico but are enrolled in the United States education system.
-There are thousands of elementary through high school students that cross the Mexican-American border.
-They are known to wake up in the early hours of the morning to make their way to the border, where they wait in long lines to cross into the United States.
-After crossing the border, the students find a ride to school.
+Many schools near the border in America have students who live on the Mexican side of the border.
+These students are "transborder students", as they live in Mexico but are enrolled in the U.S. education system.
+There are thousands of elementary through high school students who cross the Mexican-American border.
+They are known to wake up in the early hours of the morning to make their way to the border, where they wait in long lines to cross into the U.S. After crossing the border, the students find a ride to school.
 Many students come to America for the opportunity, because it has a more developed and organized educational system.
 Students who go to school in America have a better chance of reaching higher education in the U.S. In many parts of Mexico, compulsory education ends at age sixteen.
 Many of the transborder students are natural-born U.S. citizens.
-Students that were born in America have the right to American education, even if they do not live in the United States.
-In places like the San Diego and Tijuana border, it is much cheaper to live in Mexico.
-San Diego has a high cost of living and one of the highest student homeless rates in the country, so many families move to Tijuana because it is more affordable to raise a family.
+Students who were born in America have the right to an American education, even if they do not live in the U.S. In places like the San Diego and Tijuana border, it is much cheaper to live in Mexico.
+San Diego has a high cost of living and one of the highest student homelessness rates in the country, so many families move to Tijuana because it is more affordable to raise a family.

-In order to prevent Mexican children from illegally coming to America for education, some bordertown schools require official documentation (bills, mail, etc.) from students.
-This is to ensure that only students that are entitled to an education in the United States receive one.
+To prevent Mexican children from illegally coming to America for education, some border-town schools require official documentation (bills, mail, etc.) from students.
+This is to ensure that only students who are entitled to an education in the U.S. receive one.